Start your free 3-day trial — no credit card required, full access included

 • Positioning injuries (soft tissues, nerves)

-• Skin injury (due to electrocautery, disinfectants)
+• Skin damage (due to the use of electric current, disinfectants)

 Anesthesia